 For Undergraduate Students

 Hello!
 I'm thrilled to be teaching at U of Oregon!
 I teach courses in environmental studies, literature, film, and theory, often with a focus on the intersections between ideas of nature and environment and social categories of race, class, gender, disability, and sexuality.
 I also teach courses in American literature, critical theory, and gender/sexuality studies.
-I'm currently interested in literature, film, visual art and theory about ocean creatures and ocean conservation and love to scuba dive.
-I look forward to "meeting" you--even if only virtually--in class.
+I'm currently interested in literature, film, visual art and theory about ocean creatures and ocean conservation and love to swim, free dive, and scuba dive.
+I also love hiking, camping, paddling, and gardening, especially for birds, bees, and butterflies.
+I haven't been in Oregon for very long, but I'm excited to see more of this beautiful state.
+And I look forward to "meeting" you--even if only virtually--in class.

 Please use my official U of O email address for all inquiries regarding current courses or letters of recommendation:

 Students of the past: send me an email or a FB message and let me know what and how you are doing!

 Letters of recommendation (undergraduates):

 One important skill for your career is helping people who are writing recommendation laters for you or serving as your reference do the best possible job that they can.
 So, if you would like to ask me for a letter of recommendation, you will need to provide the following: 1) copies of the best written work you did in my classes, with my comments 2) copies of your statement of purpose and resume or c.v. and 3) a clear list of deadlines.
 Create one PDF of all that material and email it to me with a deadline in the subject line.
 The more information you provide faculty the more specific and convincing our letters will be.